mrward/monodevelop-nuget-extensions/README.md

  * Open the **Manage Packages** dialog.
  * Select the **Installed** tab.
  * Select the package you want to uninstall.
- * Click the **Manage** button.
+ * Click the **Remove Package** button.
  * Untick the projects you want the package to be uninstalled from.
  * Click **OK**.

 ## PowerShell Console Window

-Please make sure you have closed and re-opened Xamarin Studio after the addin has been installed before trying to open the PowerShell Console window otherwise Xamarin Studio will crash.
+Please make sure you have closed and re-opened IDE after the addin has been installed before trying to open the PowerShell Console window otherwise the IDE will crash.

 To open the console window, from the **View** menu select **Pads**, then select **Package Console Extension**.